Our Language Is Evolving, 'Because Internet'

 One new trend that I've seen that I really wish I had been able to spend more space on in the book is the continued evolution of keysmash.
 So, keysmash is when you mash your fingers against a keyboard to, you know, convey this incoherent emotion.
 And what I noted in Because Internet is that people have specific stylistic ways of keysmashing.
 He will write ASDF, etc. and they smash on the home row of keys.
 And I did a survey, and I asked people: Do you ever adjust or retype your keysmash if it doesn't quite look right to you?
 And most people said yes.
 Even though this is random, they still retype it because they want it to look like the right kind of social randomness.

 But what I was just noticing as I was writing the book, and didn't quite have enough data to include, is that keysmashing has also been changing as we use mobile phones more.
 Because when you keysmash on a full mechanical keyboard you do have your fingers on the home row with ASDF and so on.
 But when you keysmash on a smartphone keyboard, you have your thumbs over like GHSDSK something like that so instead of going ASDF from left or right you might end up with like SKSKSK or GHGHGH, something going back and forth between your thumbs near the center of the keyboard.
-And so the way we keysmash has been changing partly in response to the social pressure, partly in response to the devices we're using.
+And so, the way we keysmash has been changing partly in response to the social pressure, partly in response to the devices we're using.
 And it's such an interesting example for me because it looks like we're just being monkeys typing randomly on a keyboard producing something totally incoherent, and yet there are social patterns to it.
 There are real linguistic trends to keysmash — even something that looks so random.

 On how to avoid misunderstandings

 We talk to each other.
 You can ask people what they mean. ...
-I mean, you don't have to talk to people by picking up the phone — you can talk to people by saying "what did you mean by that" or "are you actually mad at me" in the text message. ...
+I mean, you don't have to talk to people by picking up the phone — you can talk to people by saying, "What did you mean by that?" or "Are you actually mad at me?" in the text message. ...
 Sometimes I say this is associated with older people, and people take that as a criticism.
-But I think it's just as incumbent on younger people to say: Maybe I shouldn't be over-interpreting hostility or passive aggression ... maybe I should just be interpreting this with the context of "I know this person is older and so they're not actually being passive-aggressive at me."
+But I think it's just as incumbent on younger people to say: Maybe I shouldn't be overinterpreting hostility or passive-aggression ... maybe I should just be interpreting this with the context of "I know this person is older and so they're not actually being passive-aggressive at me."
 I think the increased understanding can go both ways.

 It's OK to be a bit older.
 I've accepted I'm not a teenager anymore. ...
 It doesn't mean that just because this is what the kids are doing means we all have to talk like that.
 But having increased understanding across different generations can help people avoid miscommunications in their text messaging — which is really what I'm trying to do with Because Internet.